 I knew this delicious pizza restaurant from my friend, and this place has become my favorite stop for pizza.
-Pizzeria La Fiorita is located near the Lake, and not far from Central Copenhagen.
+Pizzeria La Fiorita is located near the Lake and not far from Central Copenhagen.

-The restaurant is small and cozy, so you can experience relaxing atmosphere while enjoying delicious slices of pizza.
+The restaurant is small and cozy, so you can experience a relaxing atmosphere while enjoying delicious slices of pizza.
 With fresh topping and crispy dough, Pizzeria La Fiorita is a great place to eat authentic pizza at an affordable price.

 Location: Charlotte Ammundsens Plads 2, kld.
 Hjørnet af Nansensgade, 1359 Kbh.
 K.

 Another recommended pizza place is Forno, a pizzeria in Frederiksberg.

 If you are looking for a cheap place to eat in Copenhagen, you should visit Sunset Boulevard.
 It’s my favorite place to have an excellent fresh-made burger.

 You can find this shop near the Fish Market (Københavns Hovedbanegård).

 If you enter the shop, you will see the price for one burger starts from 43 DKK, but you can ask for the cheapest option, Snack Burger, and it’s only 15 DKK.